Wei918-ai/rv32i-single-cycle-cpu/README.md

 ## Verification

 Every instruction was verified by a dedicated test program, not inferred from a program that produces a correct final answer.
-All tests are self-checking: the testbench compares against expected values, counts mismatches, and prints a pass/fail summary 鈥?no manual waveform inspection required.
+All tests are self-checking: the testbench compares against expected values, counts mismatches, and prints a pass/fail summary no manual waveform inspection required.

 ### Test programs